conduktor/conduktor-docs/docs/platform/reference/resource-reference/console.md

 **API Keys:** <AdminToken />
 **Managed with:** <API /> <CLI /> <GUI />

-Creates an Alert in Console.
+Creates an alert in Platform.

 ````yaml
 ---